6 Steps to Better Team Communication

 Reminder of upcoming deadlines

-Before you settle on an email template or outline, you may want to test different email formats for the first 1-2 weeks of the proposal process to find out what gets read and is most helpful to the team.
+Before you settle on an email template or outline, you may want to test different email formats during the first 1-2 weeks of the proposal process to determine what gets read and what is most helpful to the team.

 6. Keep the team members informed with regular status updates--even when there is nothing to report

-Related to #5 above, if you committed to sending a weekly updates to the team at the kick-off meeting, send out the weekly update even when you don’t have any new information to share.
-A quick update that says “No new updates for this week—here are a few reminders of upcoming deadlines” will be appreciated.
-It will also prevent team members coming to you wondering what is going on because there was no update.
+Related to #5 above, if you committed to sending a weekly update to the team at the kickoff meeting, send it even when you don’t have any new information.
+A brief update stating “No new updates for this week—here are a few reminders of upcoming deadlines” would be appreciated.
+It will also prevent team members from coming to you, wondering what is going on when there is no update.